Robust tests for equality of regression curves based on characteristic functions: Monte Carlo study

-The robust procedure involves computing scale estimators to standardize the residuals as well as selecting the score functions and the smoothing parameters to perform the nonparametric estimation of the regression functions.
-We considered as scale estimators those given in \eqref{wsigmaj} and to estimate both regression functions we use robust local $M-$estimators computed using the bisquare Tukey's function with tuning constant $c = 4.685$.
+In this section, we summarize the results of a Monte Carlo study designed to evaluate the finite sample performance of our proposal.
+For that purpose, we have considered a two population setting, even when similar results regarding the performance of the proposed test and its classical counterpart can be achieved when considering more than two populations.
+The considered scenarios aim to illustrate the lack of resistance of the classical procedure when atypical observations arise.
+At the same time, the simulation reveals the stability of our proposal.
+More precisely, the classical procedure involves estimating the regression function through the local kernel estimators given in \eqref{clasico} and constructing the test statistic using the empirical characteristic functions as in \citet{Pardo:etal:2015}.
+In contrast, the robust procedure uses the kernel $M-$estimators described in Section \ref{sec:prelim} combined with empirical characteristic functions and corresponds to the robust counterpart of the test introduced by the latter authors.
+The robust estimation method involves computing scale estimators to standardize the residuals as well as selecting the score functions and the smoothing parameters to perform the nonparametric estimation of the regression functions.
+We considered as scale estimators those given in \eqref{wsigmaj} and to estimate both regression functions we use robust local $M-$estimators computed using the bisquare Tukey's function with tuning constant $c = 4.685$, that is, we choose $\rho_j(u)=\rho_{\,\tuk}(u/c)$, for $j=1,2$, where $\rho_{\,\tuk}(u)=\min\left\{1 - (1-u ^2)^3, 1\right\}$.
+This value for the tuning constant ensures that the estimators have a 95\% efficiency with respect to the classical ones.
 The bandwidths were selected using cross-validation both for the regression and density functions.
-In particular, when considering robust local $M-$estimators robust cross-validation as defined in Bianco and Boente (2007) was implemented using a $\tau-$scale estimator.
-The results corresponding to clean and contaminated samples under $H_0$ are reported in Table \ref{tab:H0} while those corresponding to the fixed alternatives mentioned above are given in Table \ref{tab:H1}.
-In all Tables and Figures, $T_{n,\rob}$ stands for the robust procedure considered in this paper and $T_{n,\cl}$ for the testing procedure defined in Pardo-Fern\'andez \textsl{et al.} (2015).
-To evaluate the test performance, we also examine if the empirical size is significantly different from the nominal level $\alpha=0.05$.
-More precisely, for a given statistic $T_n$ denote as $\pi$ the value such that $\pi_{H_0}(T_n)\convprob \pi$, where $\pi_{H_0}(T_n)$ is the observed rejection probability of rejection of the test based on $T_n$ under the null hypothesis.
-Hence, to evaluate the level performance, we will reject the hypothesis $H_{0,\pi}: \pi=\alpha$ against $H_{1,\pi}:\pi\ne\alpha$, with asymptotic level $\gamma$, when $\pi_{H_0}(T_n)\notin [L_1(\alpha),L_2(\alpha)]$ with $L_j(\alpha)=\alpha+ (-1)^j z_{\gamma/2}\,\{\alpha(1-\alpha)/NR\}^{1/2}$, $j=1,2$.
-The test is said to be conservative if $\pi_{H_0}(T_n)<L_1(\alpha)$, while it is liberal when $\pi_{H_0}(T_n)>L_2(\alpha)$.
-In Table \ref{tab:H0}, we indicate with an upper-script $\star$ those cases in which the observed empirical frequencies of rejection is different from the nominal level with a significance level $\gamma=0.01$.
+In particular, when considering robust local $M-$estimators robust cross-validation as defined in \citet{Bianco:Boente:2007} was implemented using a $\tau-$scale estimator.
+Henceforth, $T_{n,\rob}$ stands for the robust procedure considered in this paper and $T_{n,\cl}$ for the testing procedure defined in \citet{Pardo:etal:2015}.